frafajec/react_base/README.md

 ## Hello there

-This is my personal page that should contain all the data needed for anything you would be interested!
+This is my personal react base.
+It consists of:

+- ReactJS
+- Typescript
+- CSS modules
+- Native SVG support

-If you wish to contact me, please consider the following:
+If you need me, you can reach me via:

 Fastest by **email**: [filip.rafajec@gmail.com](filip.rafajec@gmail.com)